Skip to content

 Why “Fiduciary” Matters in the Real World

-Most people aren’t trying to “buy a fiduciary.”
-They’re trying to avoid regret.
-They want to know whether a recommendation is anchored to their actual outcomes—income reliability, liquidity control, risk protection, tax coordination, family protection, and long-run stability.
-The hard part is that advice can be delivered under different standards.
-Some standards are primarily about whether a recommendation is “appropriate.”
-Others are more demanding about process, disclosure, and putting the client first.
+Most people approaching retirement are not trying to “buy a fiduciary.”
+They are trying to avoid regret.
+They want to know whether a recommendation is genuinely anchored to their actual outcomes — income reliability, liquidity control, risk protection, tax coordination, family protection, and long-run financial stability — or whether it reflects the adviser’s product access, compensation incentives, or institutional constraints.
+The challenge is that advice reaches consumers under different regulatory standards, and those standards carry meaningfully different obligations about process, disclosure, and whose interests are prioritized when they diverge from the adviser’s.

 Who Owes a Fiduciary Duty?